guildai/guild.ai/pages/docs/tutorials/develop-a-model-from-scratch.md

 This function parses command line arguments passed to the script.

 Rather than hard-code hyperparameter values, consider using command line arguments.
-This patterm provides a couple of benefits:
+This pattern provides a couple of benefits:

 - Users can experiment with different hyperparameter values without modifying source code.

-- By defining hyperparameters as command line arguments, you document values that can be changed without comprimising the model architecture.
+- By defining hyperparameters as command line arguments, you document values that can be changed without compromising the model architecture.

 ### Initialize the training and test data